Best Dash Cams for 2026 Toyota Supra

 Fitcamx Dash Cam for Toyota GR Supra 2020–2026 — Best OEM-Style Fit

-Who it’s best for: GR Supra owners — 2020 through 2026 — who want a completely invisible installation that looks factory-fitted and don’t want to route cables or use adhesive mounts.
+Who it’s best for: GR Supra owners from 2020 through 2026 who want a low-profile installation that looks close to factory and avoids a dangling power cable.

-The f/1.6 aperture is the widest on this list, and paired with WDR technology and a 1440P front sensor, low-light footage is genuinely strong.
-The FITCAMX app connects via WiFi for video management, and the G-sensor and loop recording are standard inclusions.
-It also comes with a 64GB MicroSD card pre-installed — so you’re ready to record as soon as the install is complete.
+The f/1.6 aperture is the widest listed here, and paired with WDR technology and a 1440P front sensor, it should be better suited to low-light capture than many basic 1080P units.
+The FITCAMX app connects via WiFi for video management, and G-sensor plus loop recording are standard inclusions.
+The provided article details also state that a 64GB MicroSD card comes pre-installed.

 ✅ Pros- Factory-fit design built specifically for GR Supra 2020–2026

-- No cable routing required — connects to vehicle harness
+- No cable routing required according to the listed installation details

 - 1440P front + 1080P rear dual-channel recording